junxit/us-congress-bills-109/bill.md

   > - **(139)** *Lower Farmington River and Salmon Brook, Connecticut* The segment of the Farmington River downstream from the segment designated as a recreational river by section 3(a)(156) to its confluence with the Connecticut River, and the segment of the Salmon Brook including its mainstem and east and west branches.

 - **(c)** *Time for submission* Not later than three years after the date of the enactment of this Act, the Secretary of the Interior shall submit to Congress a report containing the results of the study required by the amendment made by subsection (b).
-- **(d)** *Authorization of appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this Act.